EricRohlfs/OysterToad/README.md

 Fisherman of the Chesapeakbay believe catching an oystertoad a sign of good luck and if you are using this project you need some luck.

-## Sense of Humor

-Please bring your sense of humor with you while you use this product.

 ## Contributors Wanted

-Contributors are wanted to add support for more tag.
+Contributors are wanted to add support for more tags.
 Please ensure added tags render the same as they do in WebFroms.